mlswg/mls-protocol/draft-ietf-mls-protocol.md

 On receiving an MLSPlaintext containing a Proposal, a client MUST verify the signature on the enclosing MLSPlaintext.
-If the signature verifies successfully, then the Proposal should be cached in such a way that it can be retrieved using by hash (as a ProposalOrRef object) in a later Commit message.
+If the signature verifies successfully, then the Proposal should be cached in such a way that it can be retrieved by hash (as a ProposalOrRef object) in a later Commit message.

 ### Add